 Pension on pension record adjusted with life expectancy coefficient

 The pension amount stated on your pension record has been adjusted with the life expectancy coefficient.
 The Finnish Centre for Pensions projects the coefficients based on Statistics Finland’s population forecasts.

 Five years before you reach your retirement age, your pension record will include an estimate of your target retirement age.
-Your target retirement age indicates how long you need to defer retirement in order for the increment for late retirement to increase your pension as much as the life expectancy coefficient cuts it at the retirement age of your age group.
+The target retirement age indicates how long you need to defer retirement in order for the increment for late retirement to increase your pension as much as the life expectancy coefficient cuts it at the retirement age of your age group.
 The estimate of your target retirement age is specified in the year in which you (as an employee or a self-employed person) turn 62.

 Life expectancy coefficient and disability pensions

 The life expectancy coefficient is also applied to disability pensions, but to a more limited degree.
 The coefficient is applied to the pension you have earned up to the time of retirement, but it is not applied to the projected pension component, that is, the computational pension you earn from the time of your retirement on a disability pension to when you reach your retirement age.

 The life expectancy coefficient confirmed for the 62-year-olds in the year in which you retire on a disability pension will be applied to your disability pension.